hadikachmar3/XToast/README.md

 ```java
 withDuration(int)
 ```
-There are several build-in duration in XToast.Duration.
+There are several build-in duration in `XToast.Duration`.

 ##### 3) Background color/resource
 ```java